Bradley-D/product-features-woocommerce/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Product Features For WooCommerce allows you to ceasily create a key of features for your products.
+Product Features For WooCommerce allows you to easily create a feature for your products and display it so people can learn more about your product.

 == Description ==

-Product Features For WooCommerce allows you to ceasily create a key of features for your products.
+Product Features For WooCommerce allows you to easily create a key of features for your products.

 ** Requires WooCommerce to be installed. **